4-Day Classic Inca Trail

 • Andean chef specializes in exquisite camping meals

-• All meals in the daily itinerary, daily morning snack and daily tea service.
+• All meals in the daily itinerary, daily morning snack, and daily tea service.

 • Vegetarian or special menus are available at no extra cost